CarbonPackages/Carbon.Plausible/README.md

 ![screenshot of backend module]

-It also checks if the resulting javascript path don't return a 404 error:
+It also checks if is something missing or wrong with the configuration:

 ![error in the backend module]